Existence of weak solutions for nonlinear drift-diffusion equations with measure data: Introduction

+As an application of our existence theory, we study a simplified Keller--Segel--fluid type system with nonlinear diffusion and measure data.
+In this application, the velocity field is divergence-free, and our divergence-free existence theorem applies naturally.
+We construct weak solutions satisfying a global energy inequality; see Section~\ref{S:Application}.

-In Section~\ref{S: Main}, we mention our main theorems of existence categorized by both the nonlinear diffusion structure and the classes of drift.
-Some known theorems are introduced in Section~\ref{S:Preliminaries} that are useful throughout the paper.
-A priori estimates are evaluated in Section~\ref{S:apriori-est} and the existence of weak solutions are proved in Section~\ref{S:Exist}.
-As an application, nonlinear diffusion equations with a measure-valued force coupled to fluid equation is studied in Section~\ref{S:Application}.
+We now describe the organization of the paper.
+In Section~\ref{S: Main}, we state the main existence theorems, classified according to the nonlinear diffusion regime and the assumptions on the drift field.
+In Section~\ref{S:Preliminaries}, we recall preliminary results used throughout the paper.
+A priori estimates are derived in Section~\ref{S:apriori-est}.
+The existence of weak solutions is proved in Section~\ref{S:Exist}.
+In Section~\ref{S:sharpness-divfree}, we show the sharpness of the general drift threshold by constructing counterexamples in dimension \(d=2\).
+Finally, in Section~\ref{S:Application}, we study the application to a nonlinear diffusion equation with measure data coupled to a fluid equation.